mdelucasg/are-LLMs-adversarially-aligned/README.md

 - `password`: Specify the HuggingFace password of your account.
 - `model`: The model's ID.
 - `aspect`: Specify the aspect to attack, including "toxicity" or "ethics".
 - `subsample`: Specify the data source.
 You may use a subsample to avoid Rate Limit Exceeds Errors.
+(0 or 1, boolean)

 ## Contributions